Skip to main content

 These properties and settings are set automatically:

-• The password is encrypted using the Windows Data Protection API before it is stored to a configuration file.
+• The password is encrypted using the Windows Data Protection API before it is stored in a configuration file.

 • The registry and DCOM permissions for Word, Excel, and PowerPoint are adjusted.